 - Discuss strategy and next steps

-- Helps the patient define his/her team and that it’s focused on the work
+- Help the patient define his/her team

 - Students are the clarion call for the patient

-- Facilitate conversations between patients and clinicians so patients can make smart moves
+- Facilitate conversations between patients and clinicians

-- Students from across the country can take the certificate without having to move to Madison, WI
+- Students from across the country can take the certificate without having to move to Madison, WI.